anisoftcorporation/simple-html-template/README.md

 # simple-html-template
 This is a very simple HTML template Engine for Node JS.
-Where you can choose what will be openning tag and closing tag To install , execute the command
+Where you can choose what will be openning tag and closing tag

+To install , execute the command
 **npm install simple-html-template**

+To have it updated in dependencies section in your package.json too execute the below command for installing the module **npm install simple-html-template --save**

 To use this Template engine, in your Nodejs code